-Autocalibration of the HDL300 Audio Conferencing System works by outputting a low-level signal that mimics “Pink Noise.”
+Autocalibration of a Nureva audio conferencing system works by outputting a low-level signal that mimics “Pink Noise.”
 Using advanced digital signal processing, reflections of this signal are picked up by the system to adapt to changes (such as the number of people or the configuration of furniture) in the room.
-The HDL300 only takes a few minutes to gather sufficient calibration data for significant room changes and continues to fine-tune the system over time.
+These systems only take a few minutes to gather sufficient calibration data for significant room changes and continue to fine-tune the system over time.
 The autocalibration signal is an extremely quiet signal resembling a “hissing” sound coming from the speakers and is always present when the unit is powered.

 Although not its primary function, the autocalibration signal may also act as a sound mask to hide distant speech and noises outside the meeting area that could interfere with the desired conversation.